cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ✨  Done in 11.46s.
 ```

-That's correct, the faucet got its 10M stake and Alice also paid some gas.
+That's correct.
+The faucet got its 10M stake and Alice also paid some gas.

 <ExpansionPanel title="The experiment.ts file">